top of page

 Conservation Grants

-Applications should be submitted via email to Grants@chnep.org, by 5:00 pm on April 1, 2023.
-Questions should be directed to Lisa Pedigo, CHNEP Finance & Grants Manager, by emailing lpedigo@chnep.org or calling (941) 833-6581.
+Applications are currently being accepted and should be submitted via email to Grants@chnep.org, by 5:00 pm on April 1, 2024 for the next cycle, with decisions and award notification in May 2024.
+Questions can be directed to Grants@chnep.org or calling (941) 833-6580.
 Links to the Application and other Supporting Documents and Information can be found below.

 Please read the following restrictions regarding eligibility carefully.
 The CHNEP does NOT fund: